-Recognized worldwide as one of the leading experts in artificial intelligence, Yoshua Bengio is most known for his pioneering work in deep learning, earning him the 2018 A.M.
-Turing Award, “the Nobel Prize of Computing,” with Geoffrey Hinton and Yann LeCun.
+Recognized worldwide as one of the fathers of machine learning, Yoshua Bengio is most known for his pioneering work in deep learning, earning him the 2018 A.M.
+Turing Award, “the Nobel Prize of Computing”.
 He is a Full Professor at Université de Montréal, and the Founder and Scientific Director of Mila – Quebec AI Institute.
 He co-directs the CIFAR Learning in Machines & Brains program as Senior Fellow and acts as Scientific Director of IVADO.
 In 2018, he collected the largest number of new citations in the world for a computer scientist and in 2019 was awarded the prestigious Killam Prize.
 Since 2022 he has the largest h-index impact factor in computer science, worldwide.
 He is a Fellow of both the Royal Society of London and Canada and Officer of the Order of Canada.
 Concerned about the social impact of AI and the objective that AI benefits all, he actively contributed to the Montreal Declaration for the Responsible Development of Artificial Intelligence.